brocaar/lora-channel-manager/docs/content/install/config.md

 ## Configuration

-To list all configuration options, start `lora-gateway-config` with the `--help` flag.
+To list all configuration options, start `lora-channel-manager` with the `--help` flag.
 This will display:

 ```text